100% Satisfaction Guarantee

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Dickinson has been spelled many different ways, including Dickieson, Dickinson, Dickeson, Dickenson and others.

-More information is included under the topic Early Dickinson Notables in all our PDF Extended History products.
+Another 135 words (10 lines of text) are included under the topic Early Dickinson Notables in all our PDF Extended History products

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Dickinsons to arrive in North America:

-Dickinson Settlers in the United States in the 17th Century
+Dickinson Settlers in United States in the 17th Century

 - Jerimiah Dickinson, who landed in Virginia in 1620